cwhenderson20/aws-mocks/README.md

 ## Notes
 If you have any interest in helping develop service mocks, please submit a PR!
 There's no way I can do all of this myself. 😉

-Also, since this is so new (0.0.1 release!), expect the API to contain breaking changes on minor versions.
+Also, since this is so new (0.0.8 release!), expect the API to contain breaking changes on minor versions.

+## Contributing
+I'd love your help developing new feaures, so don't be shy to submit PRs!
+I don't have a huge amount of time to develop mocks for each service, so I'll do the ones I need first, which will likely be SQS, S3, Glacier, SNS, and maybe Lambda.

+This module uses the awesome (but still new) [AVA](https://github.com/sindresorhus/ava) for testing and [ESLint](https://github.com/eslint/eslint) for linting.
+I'll be setting up TravisCI soon.